mule-lint/mule-lint/README.md

 provides a much easier way of invocoation rather than calling this project directly.

+### Example Project
+We have put together a trivial (non-functioning) Mule app that we will keep up-to-date to reflect new features of mule-lint.
+You can find it [on Github](https://github.com/Nuisto/example-mule-lint-project).

 ### Prerequisites

 This project is build with Gradle 4.1-rc-1, Maven 3.5.0, and Java 1.8.0_121.